tmtsoftware/esw-ts/docs/src/main/services/config-service.md

 : @@snip [Config-Service](../../../../example/src/documentation/config/ConfigExample.ts) { #create }

 ## update
-This method takes `path` at which `configData` needs to be updated in the config service along with comment.
+This method takes `path` at which `configData` needs to be updated in the Config Service along with comment.
 After updating, it returns ConfigId which can be used to access the updated file in future using query APIs.

 Type definitions of `update` method can be found @extref:[here](ts-docs:interfaces/clients.configservice.html#update)